 Stem Cell Prolotherapy for knee cartilage regeneration

-If you have question about cartilage repair and injectable stem cell treatments, please get help and information for our Caring Medical staff.
+If you have questions about cartilage repair and injectable stem cell treatments, please get help and information for our Caring Medical staff.

 What does all this mean?

-- Stem cells in cartilage regeneration is certain – it has been proven to work.
+- Stem cells in cartilage regeneration are certain – it has been proven to work.